mikepray/ak-fitness/README.md

 **Studio**

-`npx prisma studio` opens a db editor
+`npx prisma studio` opens a db editor connected to the vercel cloud pg db

 The above requires installing the prisma cli and the dotenv cli `npm install -g dotenv-cli && npx prisma generate`